NZR T class: History

 The Baldwin and Rogers locomotives reflected the styling adopted in the 1870s by American builders with elements from the Renaissance Revival and Neo-Baroque architectural styles, and with Islamic e.g. Moorish (from Alhambra) influences.
 Bold colours and painted decorations were used.
-Many Baldwin locomotives were in Olive Green ground colour, although the Baldwin N and O classes of the 1880s had Tuscan Red ground colour.
+Many Baldwin locomotives such as the T class were in Olive Green ground colour as originally built, although the Baldwin N and O classes of the 1880s had Tuscan Red ground colour.

 In service

 Because of its small diameter driving wheels, the T class was typically limited to a speed of 29 km/h.